Chumper/lottery/readme.md

 The tickets can be found in `winning-ticket.txt` and `tickets.txt` for the winning ticket and all participating tickets.

+All settings can be manipulated through the options, e.g. 100 numbers instead of 50 and so on.

 It may not be the best scala code but I think its quite well done for this exercise.

 # Code